 At the Saint Louis University Department of Psychiatry and Behavioral Neuroscience, we are clinicians, educators and scholars committed to the generation, dissemination and application of scientific and medical knowledge and psychiatric advances.

 We are proud to be psychiatrists and psychologists, dealing with the many disorders of the most advanced functions of the human brain.

 Our approach is firmly anchored on a foundation of neuroscience, which implies that all psychiatric disorders are brain disorders manifesting in altered mood, thought, cognition and behavior.
-Advances in the molecular neuroscience of how the brain generates a mind are breathtaking and that will lead to progress in developing novel and transformative therapeutic approaches based on neurobiological models.
-The future of psychiatry and psychology have never been brighter, and the questions we must address have never been more urgent.
+Advances in the molecular neuroscience of how the brain generates a mind are breathtaking, and that will lead to progress in developing novel and transformative therapeutic approaches based on neurobiological models.
+The future of psychiatry and psychology has never been brighter, and the questions we must address have never been more urgent.

 Our top priority is teaching and training medical students and residents to provide the highest quality of evidence-based psychiatric medical care.

 A clinical clerkship is the only opportunity most medical students will have to learn how to diagnose and treat common psychiatric disorders, which they will later realize affects a substantial proportion of patients regardless of their specialty.
 We provide fourth-year electives (i.e., geriatric, addiction, community, sub-internship and consult liaison psychiatry) for a growing number of medical students interested in psychiatry specialties in their senior year.

 The psychiatric residents who spend four years of training in our department experience significant personal and professional transformation.
 We strive to inspire and mold our trainees to become highly competent clinicians who can skillfully diagnose and manage any clinical condition.
 We also instill in our trainees a love of discovery and lifelong learning that will ensure that they will remain on the forefront of psychiatry, a rapidly moving medical specialty.
-We prepare our residents for any career path they chose, be it academic, community-based, hospital-based, administrative or private practice.
+We prepare our residents for any career path they choose, be it academic, community-based, hospital-based, administrative or private practice.

 - 100% of our recent graduating residents passed the boards the first time.

 - Our faculty publish numerous journal articles, book chapters and books.